jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 # Basic operation

 This is a simple 3d rendering engine.
 There are currently a few hard-coded objects (torus, cube, and teapot) which can be selected by changing #defines at the top of main.cpp.

 Rendering proceeds in two phases.
 At the end of each phase, threads will block at a barrier until all other threads are finished.
 - Geometry: the vertex shader is run on sets of vertex attributes.
 It produces an array of vertex parameters.
 Vertices are divided between threads, each of which processes 16 at a time (one vertex per vector lane).
 There are up to 64 vertices in progress simultaneously per core (16 vertices times four threads).
-- Pixel: Each thread works on a single 256x256 tile of the screen at a time to ensure it is cache resident.
+- Pixel: Each thread works on a single 256x256 tile of the screen at a time.
 The rasterizer recursively subdivides triangles down to 4x4 squares (16 pixels), which then are shaded in parallel using the vector unit, with one pixel per lane.
 The parameters are interpolated for these values and fed to the pixel shader, which returns color values.
 These values are blended and written back to the frame buffer.
 Similar to the geometry phase, up to 64 pixels are being processed simultaneously.

 The frame buffer is hard coded at location 0x100000 (1MB).